On this page

 Scottish child payment

-You can continue to get Scottish child payment (£26.70 a week for a child under 16) as long as you are still getting universal credit, child tax credit or child benefit for the child.
+You can continue to get Scottish child payment (£27.15 a week for a child under 16) as long as you are still getting universal credit, pension credit or child benefit for the child.

 Housing benefit

-Housing benefit is help with rent from your local authority.
-You cannot make a new claim unless you are in temporary homeless or specified supported accommodation, or you are of pension age.
+Housing benefit is help with rent from your local authority that you can claim if you are in temporary homeless or specified supported accommodation, or you are over pension age.
 The amount of housing benefit depends on your income, the needs of your household and the type of property you live in.

 A child or young person in custody is still treated as part of your household unless s/he does not intend to return to live with you or is likely to be absent for more than 52 weeks.
 If s/he is likely to be absent for more than 52 weeks, your housing benefit may be reduced.
 In this case, you can challenge the decision on the grounds that there are exceptional circumstances and the absence is unlikely to be substantially more than 52 weeks.